kytan2992/eks_cluster/README.md

-# terraform_template
+# eks_cluster
-Template directory for creating Terraform
+Terraform code for creating an EKS Cluster and testing with namespace/deployments